ywatanabe1989/mngs/src/mngs/gists/guideline.md

-# Guidelines for New Programmers.
+# Guidelines for New Programmers

 ## Preface
 - #### Programming is all about Automation